 At the same time, application of new technologies for identifying and differentiating bacterial plant pathogens was further investigated.
 In 2017, Małgorzata Waleron obtained habilitation on the basis of a scientific achievement entitled: “Development of methods for identification and genetic differentiation of bacterial plant pathogens by using RFLP techniques and sequencing of housekeeping genes”.

 Then, comparative genomics and pangenome-oriented studies were also carried out in the following PhD theses:„Molecular determinants in the interaction of plant pathogenic bacteria from the species Dickeya solani and Pectobacterium atrosepticum under different temperatures” by Natalia Kaczyńska (2018), “Genotypic and phenotypic characterisation of bacteria from Dickeya solani species and the development of innovative control methods against bacterial pathogens” by Agata Motyka-Pomagruk (2019) and “Characterization of the biodiversity and pan-genome of bacterial pathogens from Pectobacterium parmentieri species” by Sabina Żołędowska (2019).

-Currently, MSc Weronika Babińska and MSc Jakub Orłowski are conducting studies in our laboratory for their PhD theses.
+Currently, PhD eng.
+Wojciech Śledź is prepering his application for habilitation, while MSc Weronika Babińska, MSc Jakub Orłowski and MSc Michał Prusiński are working in our laboratory to prepare their PhD theses.